DLXPlugins/highlight-and-share/readme.txt

 == Changelog ==

+= 3.0.9 =
+* Released 2019-04-07
+* Show service on hover.

 = 3.0.8 =
 * Released 2019-03-30
-* Fixing bug in Click to Share email functionality and honering margins on Click to Share block;
+* Fixing bug in Click to Share email functionality and honering margins on Click to Share block.

 = 3.0.7 =
 * Released 2019-03-03